 Once your greenware (unfired pottery) is bone dry (completely dry), it's ready for a bisque firing.
 Bisque firing transforms the ware into a porous state for glazing, slowly drawing all the moisture from the clay at very high temperatures to turn them from clay into ceramics.Continue to 6 of 6 below.

 Bisque Fire and Glaze Your Pots

-After the pots have come out of the kiln and once cooled down, they'll be ready for glazing.
+After the pots have come out of the kiln and cooled down, they'll be ready for glazing.

-We used different shades of blues and greens, but you can go with any color.
+This photo shows different shades of blues and greens, but you can go with any color.
 These were glazed with three shades of underglaze, then painted with a transparent glaze to give them a good shine.
 After the glaze firing has cooled, they're ready for potting.